webtides/luna-js/README.md

 The `loadDynamicProperties` method cannot be called in a static context.
 If make a hybrid export of your application this method will be ignored.

+## Additional features

+### Postcss

+You can import (post)css files directly into your components and `moon-js` will generate a bundle with all imported css files.
+The bundle name can be specified in the `moon.config.js`.

+### Markdown

+You can import markdown files with frontmatter in your application. `moon-js` will read them and return them as a html string for you to use.

 ## License